mstoodle/jekyll-now/_posts/2019-08-21-BuildingJitBuilderWithCMake.md

 In  the next article, I'm going to cover the major parts of the JitBuilder API and explain how they are typically used.

+Acknowledgements: Many thanks to Batyr Nuryyev who helped to correct some small mistakes in the article as well as pointing out the bison / flex dependency !